 Atlantic salmon can be referred to as Rawners, Baggots, Kelts, Springers, and Grilse.
 Hopefully, this article will help you understand the various terms used to describe their remarkable life cycle.

-The salmon is born in the river and spend the fist few year of its life as a salmon parr.
+The salmon is born in the river and spends the fist few year of its life as a salmon parr.
 Basically, salmon parr behave, and feed like trout and feed on fly life, shrimp, larvae and other insects.
 As they gain weight in the second year and approach early spring, a chemical change occurs in their scales, and they start to turn silver.

 How to indentify a Grilse – Atlantic Salmon